microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/devicetemplate-post-owners.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Add a new owner to a [deviceTemplate](../resources/devicetemplate.md) object.
-Owners are granted certain permissions for the devices created from these device templates.
-These permissions allow owners to enable or disable devices and update properties like **alternativeNames**.
+Owners are granted permissions to enable or disable devices and update properties like **alternativeNames** for the devices created from these device templates.
+As an owner, no other administrator roles are necessary to create, update, delete the devices from this template, as well as to add or remove template owners.
+Owners added via this API can are returned in a [list device owners](../api/devicetemplate-list-owners.md) request.

 ## Permissions